Hello, friends! Welcome to my DIY Plank Wall Tutorial for Beginners!

 ***Liquid Nails Adhesive (I used 3 tubes).
 Each tube cost less than $2.
 You will also need a caulking gun to apply this.

 ***Primer, a sanding block, a small sponge roller, and a towel for drips.

 ***Also, the paint of your choice for your finished wall.
 I used a bright white Sherwin Williams latex paint for my wall.

-This is my outside painting set-up.
 Be sure to cover your area with a tarp to keep the paint from getting where you don’t want it.

 The first step in installing your DIY plank wall is to apply primer to your planks.
 I laid several planks on their sides to apply the primer.
 These edges will not be painted further, but the primer will keep you from seeing the wood between the planks on your finished wall.
-Don’t skip this step, but I will admit it was a little more time-consuming than I expected it to be.
+Don’t skip this step.
+I will admit it was a little more time-consuming than I expected it to be.

-To begin your wall, you will need to find the studs using a stud-finder.
 And, yes, for any of you tool-newbies, there is a legit tool called a stud-finder.
 And guys love to think it locates, well, themselves.
 So I encourage you to play along with them and just roll your eyes when they aren’t looking.
 Lol!